Meet our Team

 Pineda remained dedicated to her local community by interning for Long Beach Mayor Robert Garcia, Vice Mayor Rex Richardson, and Congressman Alan Lowenthal, working at the Long Beach Center for Economic Inclusion, and organizing food distribution drives and civic engagement activities in Long Beach.
 Soon after graduating, Montserrat joined Rex Richardson’s Mayoral campaign as a Volunteer Coordinator and then Campaign Organizer.
 Pineda is proud to represent her community at the Mayor’s office and begin her career in Public Service.

 Dorian is a creative professional with experience navigating both public and private sector communications.
-Prior to joining the City of Long Beach, he spent two years working with firms representing statewide and national nonprofit organizations and outreach campaigns, including Amnesty International and California's Vaccinate All 58 program.
+Prior to joining the City of Long Beach, he spent two years working with firms representing statewide and national nonprofit organizations and outreach campaigns, including Amnesty International and California's Vaccinate All 58 program while also working as a freelance photograher.
 Dorian also served as Communications Coordinator during Mayor Richardson's term as Vice Mayor.

 Dorian studied at California State University, Long Beach, with a dual specialization in Music Performance and Music Education.
 His hobbies and interests include photography, creative design, archery, hiking, cooking, and spending time outdoors.